 Sophia Charchuk 202-483-7382

-Chicago – What: Two life-size inflatable bulls will lead a spirited PETA protest against General Motors (GM) at the Chicago Auto Show on Saturday.
-With signs proclaiming, “Branded, Beaten, and Slaughtered,” the protesters will share a recent PETA video exposé that shows that cows were branded on the face with no pain relief, electroshocked, and beaten on cattle ranches that supply GM’s leather processor.
+Philadelphia – What: Two life-size inflatable bulls will lead a spirited PETA protest against General Motors (GM) at the Philadelphia Auto Show on Friday.
+With signs proclaiming, “Branded, Beaten, and Slaughtered,” the protesters will share a recent PETA video exposé that showed that cows were branded on the face with no pain relief, electroshocked, and beaten on cattle ranches that supply GM’s leather processor.

-“Every leather car interior means the torment and death of an average of three gentle cows,” says PETA Executive Vice President Tracy Reiman.
+“Every leather car interior means the torment and death of a gentle cow,” says PETA Executive Vice President Tracy Reiman.
 “PETA is calling on General Motors and all automotive companies to embrace cost-effective, eco-friendly, and humane vegan leather seats and steering wheels.”

 PETA—whose motto reads, in part, that “animals are not ours to abuse in any way”—notes that an eyewitness reported that cows suffered from open, bloody wounds and sometimes trampled one another in panic when forced to go through tight chutes.
 At slaughterhouses, their throats were slit and their skin was cut off.